nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. autoattribute:: circuitpython_nrf24l01.network.rf24_network.RF24Network.peek

+    :Returns: A `RF24NetworkFrame` object.
+However, the data returned is not removed from the internal `queue`.

 peek_header
 -----------

 .. autoattribute:: circuitpython_nrf24l01.network.rf24_network.RF24Network.peek_header

+    :Returns: A `RF24NetworkHeader` object.
+However, the data returned is not removed from the internal `queue`.

 read()
 -----------

 .. automethod:: circuitpython_nrf24l01.network.rf24_network.RF24Network.read

+    This function differs from `peek` because this function also removes the header & message from the internal `queue`.

+    :Returns: A `RF24NetworkFrame` object.

 send()
 -----------

 .. automethod:: circuitpython_nrf24l01.network.rf24_network.RF24Network.send

+    :param RF24NetworkHeader header: The outgoing frame's header.
+It is important to have the header's `to_node` attribute set to the target network node's address.
+    :param bytes,bytearray message: The outgoing frame's message.

+        .. note:: Be mindful of the message's size as this cannot exceed `MAX_FRAG_SIZE` (24 bytes) if `fragmentation` is disabled.
+If `fragmentation` is enabled (it is by default), then the message's size must be less than
+            `max_message_length`
+    :param int traffic_direct: The specified direction of the frame.
+By default, this will use the automatic routing mechanisms.
+However, this parameter can be set to the header's `to_node` for direct transmission to the target network node; meaning the transmission will be attempted in only 1 hop - no routing through other network nodes.

+        .. tip:: Only set this parameter if the transmission is going to a network node on the same network level.

 Advanced API
 ************